Birdwatching Safari Tour in Ghana

 Accommodation- Standard Jukwa Lodge

-An early breakfast as we head for the world famous canopy walkway at Kakum National Park which is approximately 15 minutes’ drive from our lodge.
-We aim to get to Kakum for first light enabling us to spend the most critical bird viewing hours 40 meters above the forest floor on the canopy walkway, which 7 platforms are large enough to support Telescopes.
-The 360 km² Kakum National Park protects secondary upper guinea semi deciduous tropical rainforest and it is a wonderful feeling being so close to the canopy of this beautiful forest.
+After an early breakfast, we head for the world-famous canopy walkway at Kakum National Park, which is just 15 minutes’ drive from our lodge.
+We aim to get to Kakum for first light, enabling us to spend the most critical bird viewing hours 40 metres above the forest floor on the canopy walkway.
+Seven platforms are large enough to support telescopes, helping us get close to those hard to see canopy species.
+The 139 square mile (360 km²) Kakum National Park protects secondary Upper Guinea semi-deciduous tropical rainforest - it is a wonderful feeling being so close to the canopy of this beautiful forest.

 Accommodation- Standard Jukwa Lodge